 You need to keep in mind the fact that even large punches only produce small shapes and some of the biggest I’ve seen only make butterflies that are around 2 inches in size which isn’t all that big and it can be hard to get all that inventive with turning these small punch outs into anything special in terms of embellishments or decorations.
 Certainly for three dimensional and layered designs like the ones I’ve made, you need a minimum of 3-4 inches in width to make them work.

-By using a good cutting machine, it is possible to cut larger pieces and certainly larger than you’d get with hand punches.
+By using a good cutting machine like a Cricut, it is possible to cut larger pieces and certainly larger than you’d get with hand punches.
 So these are a more viable option if you don’t want to or are unable to cut out your own little winged beauties by hand.

 Another option is to look on an auction site like eBay or perhaps even over at etsy where you might be able to get hold of some pre-cut shapes.
 Once you have a basic paper butterfly to work with, you can decorate them with pens, paints, glitter, stickers, pencils, flat backed rhinestones and more for your craft projects.